 5. Better income

 Also, consider the value of your time.
-If dictating during visits ultimately speeds documentation by even 10-20%, that time savings equates to thousands of dollars a month.
+If dictating during visits ultimately speeds up documentation by 10-20%, that time savings equates to thousands of dollars a month.
 Even a small investment in mastering a new dictation workflow can pay substantial returns over time.

-Ask your peers
+Ask your colleagues

 Which of your fellow physicians uses medical dictation?
 Do any of them dictate clinical notes during patient visits?